20 of the Best Types of Content for Service-Based Businesses (And How To Use Them)

 How to use them:

-Ebooks and white papers position you as a thought leader and are excellent for capturing high-quality leads.
+Ebooks and white papers position you as a thought leadership resource and are excellent for capturing high-quality leads.
 Offer them as premium content downloads on your website.
 A legal firm could publish a white paper on "Understanding Intellectual Property Rights for Small Businesses."

 A drawing of a paper airplane flying from a computer screen with an envelope icon on it.